Genetically modified food: Production of therapeutic substances

 The genetically modified organisms, including potato, tomato, and spinach are applied in the production of substances that stimulate the immune system to respond to specific pathogens.
 With the help of recombinant DNA techniques, the genes encoded for viral or bacterial antigens could be genetically transcribed and translated into plant cells.
 Antibodies are often produced in response to the introduction of antigens, in which the pathological microflora obtains the immune response towards specific antigens.
 The transgenic organisms are usually applied to use as oral vaccines, which allows the active substances to enter the human digestive system, targeting the alimentary tract in which stimulate a mucosal immune response.
 This technique has been widely used in vaccine production including rice, maize, and soybeans.
-Additionally, transgenic plants are widely used as bioreactors in the production of pharmaceutical proteins and peptides, including vaccines, hormones, human serum albumin (HSA), etc. The suitability of transgenic plants can helps meet the demand for the rapid growth of therapeutic antibodies.
-All this has given new impetus to the development of medicine.
+Additionally, transgenic plants are widely used as bioreactors in the production of pharmaceutical proteins and peptides, including vaccines, hormones, and human serum albumin.
+The suitability of transgenic plants can helps meet the demand for the rapid growth of therapeutic antibodies.
+These developments have contributed to advances in pharmaceutical production.